 Two time series of acoustic indices are available for the Bounty Platform stock.
-The first was a wide-area time series of aged 2, 3, and 4+ southern blue whiting using the R.V.
-Tangaroa for the period 1993 to 2001 (Table 5 and Table 6).
+The first was a widearea time series of juvenile and mature southern blue whiting using the R.V.
+Tangaroa for the period 1993 to 2001 (Table 5).

-A time series of aggregation or local area acoustic surveys using industry vessels (usually from only one vessel in each year) was initiated in 2004 and has continued in most years to 2011 (Table 7).
+A time series of aggregation or local area acoustic surveys using industry vessels (usually from only one vessel in each year) was initiated in 2004 and has continued in most years to 2011 (Table 6).
 These surveys have had mixed levels of success.
 Acoustic data collected in 2005 could not be used because of acoustic interference from the scanning sonar used by the vessel for searching for fish marks and inadequate survey design.
 There was also concern that the surveys in 2006 and 2009 did not sample the entire aggregation because on several transects the fish marks extended beyond the area being surveyed (O'Driscoll 2011c).
-Surveys in 2010 and 2011 were thought to have had reasonably good coverage, and to have surveyed the aggregations successfully (O'Driscoll 2011a, O'Driscoll et al. 2012).
+Surveys from 2010 to 2012 were thought to have had reasonably good coverage, and to have surveyed the aggregations successfully (O'Driscoll 2011a, 2012, 2013).

 Table 5: R.V.
-Tangaroa juvenile, immature, sub-adult, and adult acoustic biomass estimates for the Bounty Platform using revised target strength and sound absorption coefficient, 1993-2001 (NIWA Unpublished Data).
+Tangaroa juvenile, immature, sub-adult, and adult acoustic biomass estimates for the Bounty Platform (from Fu et al. 2013).